 2. Plaster is a Better Insulator Than Drywall

-We’ve just finished talking about plaster’s thickness so it naturally follows that the thicker the wall the better the insulation it provides.
-Yes, your plaster walls likely have little to no insulation behind them but the wall covering itself has an R-value twice that of drywall.
+We’ve just finished talking about plaster’s thickness so it naturally follows that the thicker the wall, the better the insulation it provides.
+Yes, your plaster walls likely have little to no insulation behind them, but the wall covering itself has an R-value twice that of drywall.

-Being that 1/2″ drywall has an R-value of .45 there isn’t much to gain here, but every little bit helps especially when the plaster is already there.
+Being that 1/2″ drywall has an R-value of .45, there isn’t much to gain here, but every little bit helps, especially when the plaster is already there.
 Why remove it for something inferior?

 3. Plaster is a Better Sound Blocker Than Drywall

-Nobody likes a noisy house and plaster is extremely helpful when it comes to reducing noise through walls.
+Nobody likes a noisy house, and plaster is extremely helpful when it comes to reducing noise through walls.
 STC (Sound Transmission Class) is a rating for various wall assemblies used by the building industry.
 It’s helpful in comparing different ways of building and how they affect the amount of sound that transfers through a wall or ceiling.

 1/2″ drywall on 2×4 wood studs has an STC rating of 34 according to National Gypsum.
-Compare that to a nearly 1″ thick lath and plaster wall which would have an STC rating of approximately 52 according to US Gypsum.
+Compare that to a nearly 1″ thick lath and plaster wall which has an STC rating of approximately 52 according to US Gypsum.
 That’s an increase in sound blocking of 52%.
 Not bad for an old wall!